Rigging Software | Video Game Development | Autodesk

 When working with 2D rigging animation software, the rigged bone structure and movements will be simpler for a 2D character, but the concept is essentially the same as when rigging more complicated and flexible 3D characters in 3D rigging software.

 Rigging is one of the first steps in skeletal animation.
-There are other types of animation, but 3D skeletal animation (US site) has become ubiquitous in every medium using animation, such as films, TV, video games (US site) and advertising.
+There are other types of animation, but 3D skeletal animation has become ubiquitous in every medium using animation, such as movies, TV, video games, and advertising.

 Rigging artists may create hundreds of control points for a complex model based on how they want the character to move.
 However, taking additional steps in character rigging software will ensure more realistic animations.
 The technique of weight painting interprets how vertices within the larger 3D mesh of a character model will respond to the movements of discrete bones in a rig.
 Model rigging software can apply weight painting automatically, but riggers should fine-tune the automated weight scale for best results.